 If your daytime inspection doesn’t reveal red mite then inspection at night will either reveal that you haven’t found their hiding place, or, that your coop or loft could be clear.
 Most of the time, if you have had an infestation then there will be eggs so repeat this regularly for a few weeks after infestation.

-To see how long these mites would last, I placed 10 red mite that had had a feed into a jar.
+To see how long these mites would last, I placed 10 red mite that were blood red (they had had a feed recently) into a jar.
 After 6 months, two mites were still alive and it took 7 months before all of the mites were dead.
 This shows the resilience these insects can have!